ngs-docs/2021-GGG298/Week7-Git_and_GitHub_for_file_tracking_and_sharing/README.md

 ### Log in!

-Now, log in to farm, as per usual, or start up a [binder](https://binder.pangeo.io/v2/gh/binder-examples/r-conda/master?urlpath=rstudio) and go to the terminal.
+Now, log in to farm, or start up a [binder](https://binder.pangeo.io/v2/gh/binder-examples/r-conda/master?urlpath=rstudio) and go to the terminal.